xandemotta/full-stack-docker-postgresql-example/README.md

 # Simple Todo API powered by Python 3 and FastAPI

+Running:
-Rename `.env.simple` to `.env` and setting it
+1. Rename `.env.simple` to `.env` and setting it

-To install dependencies use:
+2. Install dependencies use:

 ```shell
 pip install -U pipenv
 pipenv install
 ```

-Starting:
+3. Running:

 ```shell
 docker-compose up --build
 ```

-To make new migrations (do it while project is running):
+4. Make new migrations (do it while project is running):

 ```shell
 docker-compose exec web /bin/sh
 alembic revision --autogenerate -m "<comment to migration>"